purrbot-site/Docs/docs/legal.md

 #### Stored Information
 No sensitive information - As described in Discord's Developer Terms of Service - is stored.
-The APIs may log anonymous information, such as performed requests, type of request and towards which endpoint.
-This information cannot be traced back to any individual.
+The APIs may log anonymous information, such as performed requests, type of request, time of execution and towards which endpoint.
+This information cannot be traced back to any individual and is not shared with any 3rd-party.

 ----
 ## Website